Finding Articles

 I have the information for an article, how do I find it?

-Enter the citation information to find out if the full-text is available. - E-Journals
+If that doesn't work, enter the specific citation information to find out if the full text is available.

-Search for the journal title to see if the library has an online subscription.
+Search for the journal title to see if the library has a subscription to the journal.
+You can then locate the specific volume and issue to find the article.

 2. If the article is not available online:

-Search for the journal title in print. - Interlibrary Loan
+Search for the journal title in print.
+Make a copy of the article from the print volume.

-Request a copy using ILLiad, the library's online interlibrary loan service.
+Request a copy of the article using ILLiad, the library's online document delivery service.

 How do I find articles on my research topic?